Fostering Enterprise Conversations Around Data on Collaboration Platforms: Co-design Workshop

 \ipstart{\textbf{DR2c}: Selectively propagate design choices from the dashboard} While some dashboard content is best communicated once its representation is transformed, it was just as critical in other cases to maintain aspects of their dashboard design.
 For example, P1 wanted to include a custom color legend for those who \textit{``may not be as in tune with this scale.''} Similarly, P9 said, the color scale was \textit{``very intentional because there's someone colorblind on our team, and the colors are picked so that they have different} [meanings]\textit{.
 So, we can't change the colors.''}

-\ipstart{\textbf{DR2d}: Enable multi-component snapshots} Participants often designed multi-component snapshots, arranging these components either in a layout that mirrored the original dashboard (P2), using animation to show temporal change (P4), in a vertical stack, or as an interactive carousel of components (P7).
+\ipstart{\textbf{DR2d}: Enable multi-component data artifacts} Participants often designed multi-component data artifacts, arranging these components either in a layout that mirrored the original dashboard (P2), using animation to show temporal change (P4), in a vertical stack, or as an interactive carousel of components (P7).
 Participants cited their audience's expectations when choosing how to present multiple components.
 For instance, P4 mentioned that she would decide whether to use animation after assessing her viewers' impressions.

-\bpstart{DR3: Support the lifecycle of snapshots} After sharing a snapshot, authors should be able to monitor snapshot engagement and make updates to them.
+\bpstart{DR3: Support the lifecycle of data artifacts} After sharing a data artifact on collaboration platform, authors should be able to monitor engagement with it and make updates to it.

-\ipstart{\textbf{DR3a}: Browse past snapshots} Dashboard snapshots on a collaboration platform channel become stale over time because their data sources can be updated at any time.
-To browse their past dashboard snapshots from different collaboration platform channels, participants suggested a dedicated channel or tab.
-For example, P2 suggested a side-by-side view where one side displays a reference dashboard snapshot while the other shows all of the other dashboard snapshots.
-However, some participants said they would not browse past dashboard snapshots because collaboration platforms are for \textit{``here and now''} (P6).
-Participants unanimously suggested that no changes be applied to past snapshots because, for example, changes to past snapshots may prevent people from understanding their history (P8).
+\ipstart{\textbf{DR3a}: Browse past data artifacts} Data artifacts on a collaboration platform channel become stale over time because their data sources can be updated at any time.
+To browse their past artifacts from different collaboration platform channels, participants suggested a dedicated interface.
+For example, P2 suggested a side-by-side view where one side displays a reference data artifact while the other shows all of the other past artifacts.
+However, some participants said they would not browse past data artifact because collaboration platforms are for \textit{``here and now''} (P6).
+Participants unanimously suggested that no changes be applied to past artifacts because, for example, changes to them may prevent people from understanding their history (P8).
 P1 suggested \textit{``}[an] \textit{indicator like a gray-scale cast for freshness, without limiting people from going back and looking at the} [past] \textit{data.''}